bkoohi/IBM-cloud-vpc-with-vnf/readme/prerequisite.md

+Follow these steps to setup your jump server or laptop with appropriate software and configurations for running terraforms to build your environment.
 ## 1. Setup IBM Cloud Account

 IBM Cloud account is required.
 An Enterprise account is recommended but Pay as you Go account suffices to deploy secure landing zone cloud resources.